 Were Coloring Books Just a Fad?

 Despite these benefits, it initially appeared like the coloring book craze might just be a passing fad.
-Although sales of coloring books did taper off after the first couple of years, the appeal of coloring persists.
-For example, as of August 2020 Facebook has dozens of coloring groups some of which have 30,000 members from across the world.
-Generally these groups encourage people to share their favorite coloring books, offer suggestions for drawings supplies and techniques that they are enjoying, and upload photos of their coloring projects (they usually insist that the original illustrator is credited).
-Perhaps not surprisingly, since the outbreak of the COVID virus with stress levels high and people forced to isolate from one another, coloring sales have begun to shoot up again.
+Although sales of coloring books tapered off after the first couple of years, the appeal of coloring persists.
+For example, as of August 2020, Facebook has dozens of coloring groups some of which have 30,000 members from across the world.
+Generally, these groups encourage people to share their favorite coloring books, offer suggestions for drawings supplies and techniques that they are enjoying, and upload photos of their coloring projects (they usually insist that the original illustrator is credited).
+Perhaps not surprisingly, since the outbreak of the COVID virus with stress levels high and people forced to isolate themselves from one another, coloring sales have begun to shoot up again.

 Why Coloring Books Are Still So Popular?